Club Atlético Aguada

-Club Atlético Aguada, commonly known as simply Aguada, is an Uruguyan basketball team based in Montevideo.
+Club Atlético Aguada, commonly known as simply Aguada, is a Uruguayan basketball team based in Montevideo.
 The club was established in February 1922.
 Aguada plays in the Liga Uruguaya de Basketball (LUB) and has won the championship three times.

+History

+Due to the COVID-19 pandemic, the 2019–20 LUB season took place between October 2019 and February 2021.
+The season paused in March 2020, resumed in November 2020 briefly with the start of the playoffs, and then paused again until February 2021.
+The 2019–20 season finished on February 26, 2021, when Aguada was crowned champions with a 3–1 finals series victory over Trouville.